Hamilton leads High Point against South Carolina Upstate after 26-point showing - WTOP News

 Spartanburg, South Carolina; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: High Point faces South Carolina Upstate after Kimani Hamilton scored 26 points in High Point’s 77-66 victory against the Presbyterian Blue Hose.
+BOTTOM LINE: High Point takes on South Carolina Upstate after Kimani Hamilton scored 26 points in High Point’s 77-66 victory against the Presbyterian Blue Hose.

-The Spartans have gone 4-4 in home games.
-South Carolina Upstate averages 14.4 turnovers per game and is 3-1 when it turns the ball over less than its opponents.
+The Spartans have gone 4-4 at home.
+South Carolina Upstate is 3-1 when it wins the turnover battle and averages 14.4 turnovers per game.

-The Panthers are 4-2 in conference matchups.
-High Point is third in the Big South scoring 80.2 points per game and is shooting 47.9%.
+The Panthers are 4-2 against Big South opponents.
+High Point has a 2-2 record in games decided by less than 4 points.

-South Carolina Upstate averages 75.7 points, 8.3 more per game than the 67.4 High Point allows.
-High Point averages 80.2 points per game, 2.6 fewer than the 82.8 South Carolina Upstate allows to opponents.
+South Carolina Upstate averages 75.7 points, 8.3 more per game than the 67.4 High Point gives up.
+High Point averages 80.2 points per game, 2.6 fewer than the 82.8 South Carolina Upstate allows.

-The Spartans and Panthers square off Wednesday for the first time in conference play this season.
+The Spartans and Panthers meet Wednesday for the first time in Big South play this season.

-TOP PERFORMERS: Mister Dean is scoring 15.9 points per game and averaging 5.5 rebounds for the Spartans.
+TOP PERFORMERS: Mister Dean is shooting 58.5% and averaging 15.9 points for the Spartans.
+Carmelo Adkins is averaging 1.5 made 3-pointers over the last 10 games.

-D’Maurian Williams is scoring 14.1 points per game with 3.7 rebounds and 2.6 assists for the Panthers.
+Bobby Pettiford is averaging 8.4 points and 3.3 assists for the Panthers.
+Hamilton is averaging 13.9 points and 5.5 rebounds while shooting 52.2% over the last 10 games.

 LAST 10 GAMES: Spartans: 3-7, averaging 73.2 points, 31.6 rebounds, 13.1 assists, 7.8 steals and 2.3 blocks per game while shooting 45.3% from the field.
 Their opponents have averaged 79.0 points per game.